Urigo/graphql-modules/README.md

 - **Gradual growth** - A clear, gradual path from a very simple and fast, single-file modules, to scalable multi-file, multi-teams, multi-repo, multi-server modules.
 - **Testable** - A rich toolset around testing, mocking and separation.

+## Documentation

+Documentation is available at [graphql-modules.com](https://graphql-modules.com/docs/introduction/getting-started) or inside the [docs](./docs/) directory.

 ## Installation

 To install graphql-modules, use the following: